dgdoyh/dgdoyh/README.md

 >> - Status: Complete (Duration: 3 months)
 >> - Co-Contributors: @Manthan8567, @ocampo2001k
 >>
 >> This is a school project for my Game Engine class in the fourth semester.
-The theme was "main effect/side effect," so we created three different scenes: Tutorial, Sand Planet, and Mars.
+The theme was "**main effect/side effect**," so we created three different scenes: *Tutorial, Sand Planet, and Mars*.
 Each planet has a different effect and its corresponding side effect.
 The player can move to the next planet after completing the quest on the current planet.
-Since this is a programming-focused class, our team concentrated on building a game with rich content and functionality rather than prioritizing visuals, ensuring everything was error-free within the given timeframe.
+Since this is a programming-focused class, our team concentrated on building a game with **rich content and functionality** rather than prioritizing visuals, ensuring everything was **error-free** within the given timeframe.
 >>
->> As the team lead, I managed the project’s progress, quality, and teamwork, addressing any issues that arose.
+>> As the team lead, I managed the project’s **progress, quality, and teamwork**, addressing any issues that arose.
 I actively communicate to teammates to improve our teamwork and productivity.
 >>
->> As a programmer, I implemented an enemy state machine and animations (for enemies and NPCs) using ragdoll physics.
+>> As a programmer, I implemented an **enemy state machine and animations (for enemies and NPCs)** using **ragdoll** physics.
 When an enemy dies, it does so with natural and dynamic animations due to the ragdoll, spawns an diamond, and the player gains EXP points.
-I also developed a quest system where the player earns EXP points by completing quests on different planets, unlocking the portal (or spaceship) to progress to the next planet.
-I have created EXP manager singleton so player's EXP could be saved through the different scenes.
-Additionally, I implemented dialogues, cinematics, main menu, character health, UI, sound effects, and a health-reducing event on the Sand Planet.
+I also developed a **quest system** where the player earns EXP points by completing quests on different planets, unlocking the portal (or spaceship) to progress to the next planet.
+I have created **EXP manager** singleton so player's EXP could be saved through the different scenes.
+Additionally, I implemented **dialogues, cinematics, main menu, character health, UI, sound effects, and a health-reducing event** on the Sand Planet.
 >>
 >> We worked on different scenes to implement each task.
-Whenever my teammates finished and pushed their work, I tested it and integrated it to ensure the features could be used across all scenes. (e.g. One of my teammates pushed the interaction system, which only worked with a vending machine.
+Whenever my teammates finished and pushed their work, I **tested** it and **integrated** it to ensure the features could be used across all scenes. (e.g. One of my teammates pushed the interaction system, which only worked with a vending machine.
 I modified the code structure so it could be used with all other NPCs and game objects.)
 >
 >> ### Gameplay Video
 >>